singularity/singularity/README.txt

 -640, -800, -1024, -1280: change the resolution to 640x480, 800x600,
 	1024x768, or 1280x960.
 -nosound: no sound.
 May allow playing the game without SDL_mixer.
 -language: Change the language.
-Currently only english (-language en_US) and
+Currently only English (-language en_US) and
-	spanish (-language es_AR) are included.
+	Spanish (-language es_AR) are included.
 -grab: Activate a mouse grab.
 This prevents the mouse from exiting the game
 	window.
 -singledir: By default, Endgame saves in ~/.endgame/saves on *nix platforms.